UC-MACSS/persp-model_W17/students/kim_soowan/ps8/ps8.md

 mse_rf5 <- mse(mh_rf5, mh_rf_test)
 ```

-Based on this model, income is the most influential factor affecting voter turnout, followed by education level.
-Mental health does not appear to have a large effect.
+Based on this model, income is the most influential factor affecting voter turnout.
 The test MSE for this model is 0.2036966.
 The test accuracy rate is 0.7048711, meaning it predicted voting accurately 70.49% of the time.
 The PRE is 0.0964912, indicating that it outperforms the useless classifier by a narrow margin.
 The AUC is 0.6874393, which is respectably close to 1.

 ### Subpart 2